VIS4ROB-lab/covins/readme.md

 <a name="setup_vins"></a>
 ### Installing VINS-Fusion Front-End

-If you would like to use a VINS-Fusion Front-end (Only compatible with COVINS-G), we provide a modified version of the original VINS-Fusion repository which is made compatible with COVINS.
+If you would like to use a VINS-Fusion Front-end (only compatible with COVINS-G), we provide a modified version of the original VINS-Fusion repository which is made compatible with COVINS.
 The modified repository is available [here (VINS-COVINS-adaptation)](https://github.com/manthan99/VINS-COVINS-adaptation).
 Follow the Readme for installation instructions.
 Note, we only provide support for using VINS-Fusion with docker due to compilation issue of VINS-Fusion on Ubuntu 20.04.

 <a name="running"></a>
 ## 4 Running COVINS